SOUTHWESTERN HOUSE

 Upon arrival at Raven’s Nest Nature Sanctuary Vincent led an aggressive hands-on removal strategy of the non-native grasses that threaten the Sky Islands, such as Lehman’s Lovegrass, Bermuda Grass, and Natal grass – all originally from southern Africa.
 In accordance with our ongoing Conservation Practices at Raven’s Nest Nature Sanctuary, we reuse many of those non-native dried grasses as mulching around our native plants and at the organic orchards and edible gardens, but only when they lack viable seeds.

 Additionally, Vincent aggressively removed Tumbleweed, which came from the steppes of Asia as well London Rocket, originally from Eurasia.
-Left unchecked, these non-native plants can quickly become invasive and take over the landscape, crowding out native plants and wildlife while decreasing the overall biodiversity.
+Left unchecked, these non-native plants can quickly become invasive and invade the landscape at large, crowding out native plants and wildlife while decreasing the overall biodiversity.

-The hard clay soil proved no easy nut to crack, but soon Vincent’s efforts were paying off.
+The hard clay soil near the house proved no easy nut to crack, but soon Vincent’s efforts were paying off.
 As a professional Ethnobotanist, Vincent wanted to create an Edible, Medicinal, and Useful Landscape surrounding the house.
 Therefore, every native species he planted has important human uses.
 Some species provide food, others herbal medicine, while select plants produce parts useful for rope, tools, soap, aromatherapy, and other uses.
 Additionally, all of the species listed below support native pollinators – either as a larval food source, as a source of nectar, or in some other capacity.
 Thus, countless species of insects, butterflies in particular, as well as dashing Hummingbirds of various species are a common sight around the house – all in response to Vincent’s ecological restoration efforts.
 Vincent lovingly planted each species with xeriscaping principles in mind.
-He created swales for each species, heavily applied mulch in the ground and atop it, and created countless windbreaks with both rocks and logs.
+He created swales for each individual plant, heavily applied mulch in the ground and atop it, and created countless windbreaks with both rocks and logs.
 His final touch was a custom-made soaker hose system that delivers water efficiently, greatly helping to conserve it.
-The transformation of the landscape and al of its biota are in spectacular evidence everywhere throughout the preserve.
+The transformation of the landscape and all of its biota are in spectacular evidence everywhere around the house.

 Trees